RaulDiodiu/rap-handson-travel-docs/README.md

 * SAP BTP destination to ABAP development system (frontend) which is enabled for usage in SAP Web IDE

 ### SAP Netweaver
 All created objects are implemented as local objects.
-The names to be used are listed within the corre-sponding chapters.
+The names to be used are listed within the corresponding chapters.
 For all objects, make sure, that you also provide the initials of your name as prefix.

 ## "The App"
 ### Goals and Motivation